Walking And Eating

 Ignore a main track right uphill after about 10 meters (where a lefthand track goes down to a wine sales area), continuing along the dirt road for about 200 meters.
 At the end of the woods to the right, and just before the new wine complex on the left, take the steep path up to the right alongside the vineyards, keeping the woods to your right.

-3) Just after the beautiful panorama to both sides [last paragraph on page 95], we ran into the next problem.
+3) Just after the beautiful panorama to both sides [last paragraph on p.
+95], we ran into the next problem.
 The opening in the fence is now shut, with an electric wired gate, which can however be opened (and shut) with care.
 The vineyard today did not exist, and had been replaced with crops.

 We also had a great lunch in La Bottega, in Volpaia, and would recommend it.